A.F.A. Degree, Music Performance

 Class of 2012

 James Barnett always dreamed of going to college but let substance abuse and other problems keep him from achieving his dream for more than 40 years.
 Finally, in 2010 he decided that it was time to change his life for the better and enrolled at Harold Washington College.

 He started taking classes in a learning environment that had changed considerably since he was last in school.
-What he found most frustrating was his first class – Introduction to Microsoft.
+What he found most frustrating was his first class – Introduction to Microcomputers.
 He watched as all of his classmates quickly caught on to assignments while he struggled with turning on the computer.
 He decided then that he would work his hardest and take whatever help he could find to succeed.
 He was a regular visitor to the tutoring center and to his advisor.
 He did succeed - qualifying for the honors society Phi Theta Kappa, winning the Friends of Harold Washington College Award and graduating with his associate degree at the age of 61.
-In the fall, he’ll continue his studies at the University of Illinois-Chicago, with a goal to eventually receive a master's degree in social work.
+In the Fall of 2012 he transferred to the University of Illinois-Chicago, and graduated with a Bachelor's degree in 2014.
+He was then accepted into the University of Illinois-Chicago's Masters of Social Work (MSW) program, and plans to complete in 2017.
 He wants to spend the rest of his life motivating, inspiring and setting an example to anyone who needs to overcome a negative past.